drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-their work tests hypotheses about specific phonological contrasts in specific languages, such as the consonant length distinction in Bengali [@RobertsEtAl2014] or vowel features in German [@ObleserEtAl2004], but has not thusfar tested an entire system of phonological features against neural recordings.
+their work tests hypotheses about specific phonological contrasts in specific languages, such as the consonant length distinction in Bengali [@RobertsEtAl2014] or vowel features in German [@ObleserEtAl2004], but has not thus far tested an entire system of phonological features against \del{neural}
+recordings \add{of neural activity}.

 <!-- TODO? maybe review some relevant ling papers re: phonological features
 (e.g., word-specific phonetics (Pierrehumbert), maybe the different lexical